DexterDreeeam/P9/Gpx/Readme.md

 **Pavailion 9 Gpx Interface**
 =========

+## **Dynamic Memory**
+Dynamic Memory(DM) is a global memory used in pipeline shader processing, it likes UBO(uniform buffer object) in OpenGL, this object memory content could dynamically mutate during pipeline execution flow safely.<br>
+`gpx::runtime::register_dynamic_memory` could create one Dynamic Memory object.

+## *Vertices Viewer*
+Vertices Viewer(VV) is a vertices object in p9 gpx, it present a group of vertices of multi vertex types.<br>
+`gpx::runtime::register_vertices_viewer` could create one Vertices Viewer object.

+## *Texture Viewer*
+Texture Viewer(TV) is a texture object in p9 gpx, it present a texture picture in memory.<br>
+`gpx::runtime::register_texture_viewer` could create one Texture Viewer object.

 ## **Runtime**
 Runtime is core of Gpx, execute main logic flow for Graphics processing.<br>
 `gpx::runtime` is base type of multi-implementation class.